cysouw/diathesis/text/c01_introduction.md

 ### Chained subject diatheses

-Chained diatheses that involve the nominative subject are widespread in German (in contrast to the infrequent occurence of isolated diatheses as discussed previously). [@fig:subjectchains] presents an overview of the different terms that I will use for these diatheses.
+Chained diatheses that involve the nominative subject are widespread in German (in contrast to the infrequent occurrence of isolated diatheses as discussed previously). [@fig:subjectchains] presents an overview of the different terms that I will use for these diatheses.
 The bold-faced terms are used for widely attested diatheses, while the other kinds of diatheses are only incidentally found.
 There is currently no evidence in German for the remappings that are left empty in the figure.
 There appears to be a preference for various kinds of demotion (i.e. the upper right corner of the figure), which fits nicely with the known typological preference of German for anticausative constructions [@haspelmath1993a: 101; @nichols2004: 189].

 ![Names for chained macro-role remappings involving the subject](figures/subjectchains.png){#fig:subjectchains}